IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-programming-model.md

 Events that can be associated with functions always come from "real world" or originating sources.
 In a Serverless programming model, the _Event Source_ can just be conceptual or represent an actual "adapter" service that understands how to receive "raw" event data from the "originator" and turn it into data that a function can process.

-Event sources can represent or adapt data from manual or automated originating sources, for example these may include:
+Event Sources can represent entities that produce event data from manual or automated originating events.
+These may include:

-### Manual sources
+#### Manual sources

 - _Directly_ - from a user calling a front-end API (public or private) with data.
 - _Indirectly_ - from a user interacting with a website that uses Serverless to generated web content.

-### Automated sources
+#### Automated sources

 - Periodic "alarm" events to process data on a schedule (e.g., batch jobs)
 - Changes data storage devices (e.g., SQL databases, S3 Cloud Object Storage)